amaranth-lang/amaranth/docs/glossary.rst

   Waveforms have three main characteristics: period, the length of time the waveform takes to repeat; frequency, the number of times the waveform repeats within a one second time period; and amplitude, the magnitude or intensity of the signal waveform measured in volts or amps.

   The waveform of an electrical signal can be visualised using an oscilloscope.
 The square waveform is commonly used to represent digital information.
-A waveform dump, one of the outputs of simulation, can be used to measure the performance of devices a CPU.
+A waveform dump, one of the outputs of simulation, can be used to measure the performance of devices.